speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 #### Con

+- Will require the use of Microsoft's speech to text platorm
+- May not ingerate well with the your already made text-to-speech platform
 - This library comes at a cost
 - There might be extra work in animation process
   - The output is a Viseme ID with a timestamp
 - May require the need to create mouth assets

 ### 2. RuBard

 ### 3. Lip GAN